Photograph by Mark Simmons ©

-Our thanks to previous trustees: Kevin Brice, Rona Fineman, Colette Conroy and Laura Jerram.
+Our thanks to previous trustees: Gary Hall, Kevin Brice, Rona Fineman, Colette Conroy and Laura Jerram.

-When we make plays, we work as a team; the most important thing to know about us is that we believe that power comes when we all work together as a group.
-When we make our plays, we all bring our different skills, ideas and experiences and we share together to make a play.
+When we make performances, we work as a team; the most important thing to know about us is that we believe that power comes when we all work together as a group, as an ensemble.
+When we make theatre, we all bring our different skills, ideas and experiences and we share together to make a play.
 We are all important to the company, each one of us; no one is the star.